 “But why?
-I thought the best sales people were fast talkers and drunk half the time.”
+I thought the best sales people were fast talkers and faster drinkers.”

-There may be a lot of mediocre ones out there who enjoy a lot of shweeling, but the best ones have great restraint when it comes to substances (okay, SOME of the best ones).
-They addict themselves to the production of results (ahem, money) in whatever profession they sell for, relentlessly stringing together the necessary pieces to build a great amount of pipeline and money flowing regardless of the industry.
+There may be a lot of mediocre ones out there who enjoy a lot of partying, but, the best ones have great restraint when it comes to substances (okay, SOME of the best ones).
+They addict themselves to the production of results in whatever profession they sell for, relentlessly stringing together the necessary pieces to build a great amount of pipeline and money flowing (regardless of the industry).
 This can even go past business situations.

 Parent A is great at enthusiastically selling their kids on living a good and honest life, looking out for others and making positive contributions to society (with money, service, etc.).
 They creatively articulate the WHY for which actions their children should take to make a life that leaves the world a better place.
 Actions speak louder than words, so, they probably also do a lot of the things that they hope their younger selves will follow-suit with some day and lead by example.
 Those kids grow up to do many amazing things, which, could be as small as smiling at a person they see in passing at the grocery store or starting some massive organization that helps people in need.
 They probably never have money problems.

 Parent B doesn’t.
 They try and shift that responsibility to someone else, going through the motions of throwing some food in their kid’s mouth, sending them to a school that’s convenient for them.
 Never caring much for which other kid’s house they roam to after 2:45 PM during the week or how many hours they drool in front of a screen.
 Parent B is kind of like the sales person in the business world who sends 150 copy and pasted emails all day, hardly paying any attention to who they’re sending it to, their needs, or if that company even has a problem that the salesperson’s could solve (this happens A LOT more than you might think).
 That kid will probably have money problems.